 Cons: Lengthy bureaucratic procedures to establish residency and open a business; slow economic growth in the Czech Republic and Europe dampens growth prospects for new businesses; Europeans get preferential treatment for all job vacancies, since the Czech Republic is a EU member; English is not yet widely spoken, and foreigners need to learn Czech to communicate.

-Pros: A classic destination for American expats and students historically and even currently, but relatively expensive; great cultural wealth and lifestyle; opportunities for students, retirees, and entrepreneurs.
+Pros: A classic destination for American expats and students historically and even currently, even if very expensive; great cultural wealth and lifestyle; opportunities for students, artists seeking inspiration, retirees, and entrepreneurs.

 Cons: Difficult for non-Europeans to get a residency permit; lengthy bureaucratic procedures to establish a business; strict financial and professional requirements for the self-employed and entrepreneurs; high cost of living for retirees on a pension in U.S. dollars.

 Pros: Another classic destination for Americans with a large expatriate community; great culture and history and generally extremely friendly people; great destination for students.
 Real estate prices currently very low.

 Cons: Few employment or business opportunities for foreigners; lengthy bureaucratic procedures to establish residency; relatively expensive for expats with U.S. dollars;

 Pros: Close to the U.S.; rich culture and history, friendly people; great for students, retirees, and entrepreneurs; relatively inexpensive.

 Cons: Safety concerns in some locations due to ongoing violent conflict between drug cartels; economic growth is highly dependent on U.S.; Mexico's tourism industry has been seriously affected by the increase in violent crime or its reporting, though we have many contributors who travel and live in the country without incident for years.